 The Central Valley Water Board is required to formulate and adopt Basin Plans for all areas within the Central Valley region under Section 13240 of the Porter-Cologne Water Quality Control Act.
-Each Basin Plan must contain water quality objectives to ensure the reasonable protection of baneficial uses, as well as a program of implementation for achieving water quality objectives with the Basin Plans.
-Federal regulations require each state to adopt water quality standards to protect the public health or welfare, enhance the quality of water and serve the purposes of the Clean Water Act.
-In California, the beneficial uses, water quality objectives, and the Antidegradation Policy are the State's water quality standards.
-Water quality standards are also contained in the National Toxics Rule, 40 OFR Section 131.36, and the California Toxics Rule, 40 CFR Section 131.38.
+Each Basin Plan must contain water quality objectives to ensure the reasonable protection of beneficial uses, as well as a program of implementation for achieving water quality objectives with the Basin Plans.
+Federal regulations require each state to adopt water quality standards to protect the public health or welfare, enhance the quality of water quality objectives, and the Antidegradation Policy are the State's water quality standards are also contained in the National Toxics Rule, 40 CFR Section 131.38, and the California Toxics Rule, 40 CFR Section 131.38.